swiftlang/swift-testing/Documentation/Porting.md

 `@_silgen_name` attribute applied to each.

-If your target platform statically links Swift Testing but the linker does not provide section bounds symbols for it, please reach out to us in the Swift forums for advice.
+If your target platform statically links Swift Testing but the linker does not define section bounds symbols, please reach out to us in the Swift forums for advice.

 ## C++ stub implementations